Body protector safety standards

 What are the safety standards?

 Motorcycle body protector standards are sometimes used for equestrian body protection: EN 1621-2, EN 1621-3 and EN 1621-4.
-For example, The Shadow back protector meets the EN1621-2-2014 certification.
+For example, the Shadow back protector meets the EN1621-2-2014 certification.
 A back protector does not give the same protection as a body protector as it is tested in fewer accident scenarioes, however some riders choose to wear a lighter back protector than nothing at all.

 Certification organisations